1 Bg 5-1972: Karma-yoga-Action in Krsna Consciousness

 40

-41 "Renunciation by persons eager to achieve liberation
+43 "When persons eager to achieve liberation

-> of things which are related to the Supreme
+> renounce things related to the Supreme

-> is called incomplete renunciation."
+> their renunciation is called incomplete."

 > everything in existence belongs to the Lord and that no one